Social Icons

 Directed by Wolfgang Reitherman, John Lounsbery and Art Stevens

-Watching this movie now in 2020, I still have to rate it as a Disney Classic from the mouse factory.
-The movie is very touching, it dives into all emotional streams it could, while holding on to the plot and not letting it run away from you the viewer.
-The movie movies at a steady pace and it is easy to follow and understand.
+Watching this movie again in 2020, I still consider it a Disney classic from the mouse factory.
+It’s a touching film that dives into a wide range of emotions while staying true to its plot and keeping the viewer engaged.
+The story moves at a steady pace, making it easy to follow and understand.

-I like the strong female character Miss Bianca who took charge and choose who she would rather go on the adventure with.
-Also when the going got tough, she was the one who kept the mood and kept the team going.
+I love the strong female character Miss Bianca, who takes charge and decides who she wants as her partner for the adventure.
+When things get tough, she’s the one who keeps the morale high and motivates the team to keep going.

-This was the 23rd Disney animated feature film, and the film is adapted from a series of books by Margery Sharp.
-The main being her book titled The Rescuers and Miss Bianca.
+This was Disney’s 23rd animated feature film, adapted from Margery Sharp’s series of books, primarily The Rescuers and Miss Bianca.

-If you read much about the development of this wonderful animation, you will be intrigued by the amount of changes this project undertook before the final draft was marked ready for production.
-The Rescuers was nominated for an Academy Award for the song "Someone's Waiting for You".
-The movie was a critical success and a huge commercial success at the box office.
+If you dig into the development of this animation, you’ll find it fascinating how many changes the project underwent before reaching its final form.
+The Rescuers was nominated for an Academy Award for the song "Someone’s Waiting for You."
+It was both a critical and commercial success at the box office.

 An American Tail: Fievel Goes West (1991)